aws-samples/amazon-qldb-kvs-nodejs/docs/VERIFICATION.md

 # Metadata verification algorithm

+The `verifyMetadata(metadata)` method of the library implements the following logic to verify the document revision metadata and the proof against the ledger:

-1. Receive the document revision and proof information from the user, containing the following:
+1. Through the `metadata` parameter the unctions receives document revision metadata like the following:
-    ```
+    ```JSON
     {
         "LedgerName": "vehicle-registration",
         "TableName": "Shire",